ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

   * __Middleware:__ Middleware can provide WAF functionality.

-##  Documented Plan for When the System is Under Attack
+##  Documented Plan for When the System Is Under Attack

 Regardless of the measures taken, it is crucial to have a documented plan in place for when the system is under attack.
 This plan should include __step-by-step instructions__ detailing actions to take during an attack.
 The plan should be clear and easy to follow, enabling engineers without much expertise on the topic to take appropriate action effectively.

+## Bonus: How to Scale an Application to Millions of Users

+When you need to be able to serve millions of users, the application should be able to scale horizontally and vertically.
+Described setup fulfills the requirements for horizontal scaling, but vertical scaling is also needed.

+* Horizontal scaling
+  * __Auto-scaling__: Automatically add or remove application instances based on demand.

+* Vertical scaling
+  * __Increase Resources__: Add more CPU, memory, or storage to existing servers.
+  * __Database Optimization__: Use read replicas for reporting and analytics to reduce the load on the main database.

-## Helping the users
+## Client-Side Security and Helping the Users

 There are some steps that do not directly affect the security of the API, but can help the users to use the API in a secure way and improve performance.